yarnmengnus/tp/docs/DeveloperGuide.md

 How the `Logic` component works:

-1. When `Logic` is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
+1. When `Logic` is called upon to execute a command, it is passed to an `ProfPlanParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
 1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
 1. The command can communicate with the `Model` when it is executed (e.g. to delete a task).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.